NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/chain-shirt.md

 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level: 6
+level:
-group:
+group: "Chain"
-bulk:
+bulk: 1
-value: "200"
+value: "5"
 subvalue: "gp"
 invest:
-usage: "etched onto armor"
+usage: "worn armor"
 license: "ORC"
 identify: ""
-description: "A _ready_ rune draws component pieces of a suit of armor toward one another, making it extremely fast to get into.
-You can don light armor with a _ready_ rune as a single action, or medium or heavy armor with a ready rune as a 2-action activity."
+description: "Sometimes called a hauberk, this is a long shirt constructed of the same metal rings as chain mail.
+However, it is much lighter than chain mail and protects only the torso, upper arms, and upper legs of its wearer."
 activate: ""
 craft:
 destruction: